 For 2014 and 2016 combined, there were no significant differences in mammography screening rates between Hispanic and non-Hispanic ethnic groups.
 Among different races, American Indians had the lowest screening rates at 59.4 percent and Pacific Islanders had the highest screening rates at 76.8 percent.

-For Utah Small Areas, the prevalence of mammograms for 2014 and 2016 combined ranged from a high of 80.9 percent in Sandy (NE) to a low of 41.8 percent in San Juan County.
+For Utah Small Areas, the prevalence of mammograms for 2014 and 2016 combined ranged from a high of 90.3 percent in Ivins/Santa Clara to a low of 34.8 percent in San Juan County.